sciserver/giverny/README.md

 ## Use giverny via Python through SciServer (RECOMMENDED)
 `DEMO_SciServer_python_notebooks.zip`

 The SciServer is a cloud-based data-driven cluster of The Institute for Data Intensive Engineering and Science (IDIES) at Johns Hopkins University.
 Users get the advantages of more reliable and faster data access since the SciServer is directly connected to JHTDB through a 10 Gigabit ethernet connection.
-SciServer provides containers with the `giverny` library pre-installed.
+SciServer provides containers with `giverny`, and all dependent libraries, pre-installed.

 To use `giverny` through Sciserver:
 ```